New to self-publishing? It’s time to start the learning curve

 How do I embed a link in an image?

-While I always try to politely answer as best I can; there is obviously a limit to my time and patience.
-So, I have to say that the first question those new to self-publishing, or new to anything for that matter, should ask is this:
+While I always try to politely answer as best I can; there is obviously a limit to my time to respond.
+So, I have to say that the first step those new to self-publishing, or new to anything for that matter, should be to ask this question.

 How can I find the answer to my question, myself?